JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/auditions/2026-06-23-artist-connection-theatre-the-addams-family-auditions.md

 *The Addams Family* is a comical feast that embraces the wackiness in every family.
 Wednesday Addams has grown up and fallen in love with a sweet, smart young man from a respectable family, a man her parents have never met.
 Wednesday confides in her father and begs him not to tell her mother, forcing Gomez Addams to keep a secret from Morticia.
 Everything changes on the night they host a dinner for Wednesday's "normal" boyfriend and his parents.

 ### Roles

+**Gomez Addams**
+Stage age: 35-55.
+Vocal range: Bb2-G4.
+A suave man of Spanish descent and an accent to match who adores his wife and children and takes immense pride in being an Addams.
+Gomez finds himself trapped between his daughter and his wife, being forced to hide Wednesday's big secret from Morticia.
+Strong singer with great comedic timing.
+Tango skills are a plus.

+Recommended songs: "Trapped," Gomez's "What If," or "Not Today."

+**Morticia Addams**
+Stage age: 35-55.
+Vocal range: G3-Bb5.
+The beautiful and mysterious head of the Addams family who believes strongly in family tradition.
+Morticia is unnerved thinking that Gomez is hiding something from her.
+She is a strong mover with multiple showstopping numbers.
+Tango skills are a plus.

+Recommended songs: "Secrets" or "Death Is Just Around the Corner."

 **Wednesday Addams**
 Stage age: 18-22.
 Vocal range: A3-E5.
 The elder Addams child who falls in love with a "normal" boy.
 Wednesday is balancing her relationship with her strange family and her new love's normal family.
 She is compassionate, stubborn and strong-willed.
 Strong belter.